Monthly Portfolio Statistics

 Medium Term Fund

-In January 2026, the Medium-Term Fund posted a gross total return of 0.22% with income return contributing 0.35% and price return contributing -0.13%.
-Income return was the largest driver of total return.
-Treasuries was the largest contributor to income return, returning 0.24% in income return, followed by IG Credit (0.06%), ABS (0.04%) and government related securities (0.01%).
-For price return, Treasuries was the largest contributor at -0.13%.
+In February 2026, the Medium-Term Fund posted a gross total return of 0.67% with income return contributing 0.33% and price return contributing 0.34%.
+Price return was the largest driver of total return.
+Treasuries was the largest contributor at 0.34%.
+The positive price return can be explained by lower US Treasury rates in response to weaker-than-expected GDP in Q4 and concern about credit risk in pockets of the private credit market.
 With a longer duration profile and more duration risk, the impact of rates increasing was more acutely felt in the Medium-Term fund.
+For income return, Treasuries was the largest contributor at 0.22%, followed by IG Credit (0.06%), ABS (0.04%), and government related securities (0.01%).

 Key Statistics